Modeling Power Consumption¶

 Energy Consumer Models¶

 Energy consumer models describe the energy consumption of devices over time.
-For example, a transceiver consumes energy when it transmits or receives a signal, a CPU consumes energy when the network protocol forwards a packet, and a display consumes energy when it is turned on.
+For example, energy is consumed when a transceiver transmits or receives a signal, when a CPU forwards a packet, or when a display is turned on.

 In INET, an energy consumer model is an OMNeT++ simple module that implements the energy consumption of software processes or hardware devices over time.
-Its main purpose is to provide the power or current consumption for the current simulation time.
-Most often energy consumers are included as submodules in the compound module of the hardware devices or software components.
+The main purpose of these models is to provide the power or current consumption for the current simulation time.
+Most often, energy consumers are included as submodules in the compound module of the hardware devices or software components.

 INET provides only a few built-in energy consumer models:

-AlternatingEpEnergyGenerator is a trivial energy/power based statistical energy consumer model example.
+AlternatingEpEnergyGenerator is a trivial example of an energy/power-based statistical energy consumer model.

 StateBasedEpEnergyConsumer is a transceiver energy consumer model based on the radio mode and transmission/reception states.